comprehensive education & training in human-animal interactions

 - Wondering how human behavior influences habitat protection for animals such as the giant panda?
 Find out by studying biodiversity protection issues while doing an internship at the Giant Panda Research Base in Chengdu, China.

 - Concerned about illegal wildlife trade and wild animal protection and advocacy?
-Participate in anti-poaching work while on assignment with our partner's at Africa Network for Animal Welfare.
+Participate in anti-poaching work while on assignment with our partner's at Africa Network for Animal Welfare in Kenya.

 - Interested in helping individuals and communities develop their capacity for caring for one another, animals, and the environment?
 Become a humane educator and explore how high-quality spay/neuter programs and effective re-homing offer opportunities to reduce community violence in eastern Europe.